CMDR-Squedie/EDConstrDepot/README.md

 Features:
 - construction depot commodity/progress tracking
 - indicators for availability at current/recent market (available commodities sort as first)
+- indicators for availablity at secondary markets (local market files only)
 - indicators for hauling under capacity or hauling more than required (for absent-minded people like myself :)
 - simulate Fleet Carrier Buy requests as construction depot
 - simulate Fleet Carrier Sell offers as available cargo